 My number four is, The Twelve, by Justin Cronin.
 Blog post 25/06/18

-In this futuristic look back at the past, Cline takes us to dystopian world on the brink of destruction.
+In this futuristic look back at the past, Cline takes us to a dystopian world on the brink of destruction.
 The oil has gone, the crops have failed and the world is hungry and poor, so people choose to live as avatars in the alternate reality of, Oasis, a computer generated world that some never leave.
 With its heavy nod to the 80's, murder, global corporate corruption and a clear, 'root for the underdog' thread running throughout, Ready Player One is one of the most unique books I have ready this year.

 So, this year’s runner up: All Hell let Loose, by Max Hastings.
 Blog post 20/08/18